 Eligibility for Phased Retirement

 The option is available only to those who have met certain age and years of service combinations for voluntary retirement.
 In addition, they must have worked full time for the preceding three years, a requirement that does not apply in other types of retirement.

 Under CSRS/CSRS Offset, the individual must be eligible for immediate retirement with at least 30 years of service at age 55, or with 20 years of service at age 60.
-Under FERS, the individual must be eligible for immediate retirement with at least 30 years of service at the minimum retirement age (55-57 depending upon year of birth; currently 56), or with 20 years of service at age 60.
+Under FERS, the individual must be eligible for immediate retirement with at least 30 years of service at the minimum retirement age (55-57 depending upon year of birth), or with 20 years of service at age 60.

 This excludes certain age and service combinations available through standard voluntary retirement (the most commonly used of which is age 62 with five years).
 In addition, phased retirement is not allowed for early, disability, discontinued service or deferred retirement.

 Further, employees subject to mandatory retirement (law enforcement officers, firefighters, nuclear materials couriers, air traffic controllers, customs and border protection officers, or members of the Capitol Police or Supreme Court Police) are excluded.
 (Note: “Grandfathered” customs and border protection officers who are not subject to mandatory retirement are eligible, however.
 These are persons who were employed in such positions before July 6, 2008 and chose to remain under the standard retirement rules for federal employees when eligibility for special law enforcement officer retirement provisions, including mandatory retirement, began for those positions.)

 Phased retirement also cannot be granted to employees whose positions do not allow for a regularly recurring part-time schedule—that is, intermittent schedules are not allowed.
 This primarily affects certain nursing positions (as well as many firefighters, who typically would be excluded due to mandatory retirement in any case).